Britain won’t level up until it confronts endemic educational inequality

 The panel included the award winning author, David Goodhart; the educationalist and former physics teacher, Gareth Sturdy; and the author and actuary, Hilary Salt.

 The panel discussed many of the issues raised by this article and speakers gave their own perspective on what should happen next.
 The audience also actively participated, in a way that marks out these Battle of Ideas Festival events, as real powerhouses of stimulating and democratic debate.
-The next one takes place on 9th & 10th October in London and tickets can be purchased here: https://www.battleofideas.org.uk

 Tom Bewick, Chief Executive of the Federation of Awarding Bodies (FAB)